 Before you start working on your presentation, it’s important make sure you’re putting careful thought into the meeting itself.

-These sentiments were echoed by our own COO, Jim Szafranksi: “Doing a QBR just to say you did one is bad for business.
+These sentiments were echoed by our own COO, Jim Szafranksi: “Doing an internal QBR just to say you did one is bad for business.
 These meetings should be held monthly, with data being looked at by managers on a weekly basis.
 Every quarter, a company should do an intense version to check on the long-term strategy.”

 Other tips include keeping the meeting between 30-60 minutes and cushioning your agenda items instead of saving Q&A for the end.
 Anything longer than an hour will likely cause the conversation to stray, and asking for questions at the end of each section will prevent the discussion from becoming overwhelming at the end.